scopatz/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Therefore the scientific computing landscape is such that there are presently the tools to have fully reproducible simulations.
 However, most scientists choose to not utilize these technologies.
-This situtation is as dreadful as to a chemist not keeping a lab notebook.
+This situation is as dreadful as to a chemist not keeping a lab notebook.
 The lack of software reproducibility means that many solutions to science problems garnered through computational means are relegated to the realm of technical